zerasul/mdbook_en/16Debug/debug.md

 It only remains to talk about a topic that is quite important for anyone who faces programming; and it is at the time of debugging and to be able to see the traceability of our code.
 Important thing, to be able to detect possible execution errors or commonly called "bugs".

 There are many useful tools when it comes to finding such errors.
-Such as being able to visualize the memory of our device, and being able to see the value of our variables, instruction that we are executing, etc.
+Such as being able to visualize the memory of our device, and being able to see the value of our variables, instructions that we are executing, etc.

 Such tools as debuggers, log tools and even memory image viewing are available in many of the emulators mentioned in this book, such as Gens KMod, Blastem or Kega Fusion, and the SGDK itself provides some of these tools.